What is a PoE 2 League?

 SSF is recommended for more experienced players who are able to work with what the game gives them, and make changes to their build on the fly depending on the items they find.
 The great part of this game mode is that it slows down your progress, making each upgrade far more meaningful.
 Uniques that might seem worthless in Trade league might be far more useful to a player who isn’t able to freely trade for the exact items they want for their build.

 If you are a new player following a build guide, SSF isn’t recommended as you won’t have easy access to specific Unique items that those guides may recommend.
-However, SSF players can migrate freely from an SSF to the Trade league of the same type at any point (For example: an SSF Standard player can only migrate to Standard Trade, not to the Challenge Trade League)
+However, SSF players can migrate freely from an SSF League to the equivalent Trade league at any point.
+(For example: an SSF Standard player can only migrate to Standard Trade, not to the Challenge Trade League)

 Characters can choose to play Softcore SSF, or Hardcore SSF if they are looking for a real challenge.